 (7) When an inspection does not encompass the entire bridge, the portions of the bridge which were inspected shall be identified in the report.

 Guidance.
-In paragraph (c), FRA delineates the essential elements that must be addressed and reported in any bridge inspection.
+In paragraph (c), FRA delineates the minimum elements that must be addressed and reported in any bridge inspection.
+Any additional information required by the RBE should be specified in the BMP.